 “The duration of a TXOP for a mesh STA that has dot11MCCAActivated true shall not exceed the time between the start of the TXOP and the end of the MCCAOP reservation ends.
 A mesh STA that has dot11MCCAActivated true that obtains a TXOP shall not transmit or cause to be transmitted (as responses) any PPDU or MMPDU that will extend beyond the end of the MCCAOP reservation.”

+Adrian:

+The intentent of the MCCAOP reservation is clear.
+A sta wants its neighbors not to transmit during this reservation.

+If a STA is using EDCA, then this means exactly:

+Don’t start a TXOP during a reserved period

+Stop a TXOP before any next reserved period.

+You can handle 1 possibly by adding MCCAOP reservation as a type of virtual carrier sense.

+I don’t see any way to avoid adding a statement to handle this.

+I think the “starting” case is pretty similar to the TXNAV case, and resolution of comment 5141 in doc 1010r13 hopefully addresses this with the following changes:

 Just to be clear, it should read

 If a neighbour, do not transmit within an MCCAOP for which you are not a member